Flexible osteopathy study options

 At the London School of Osteopathy students have the flexibility of studying a degree in osteopathy on a full-time or a part-time basis.

-We understand that commitments can change over time so we offer our students the opportunity, at various points during their studies to transfer from a part-time to a full-time course and vice versa.
+- Flexibility at various points during your studies to transfer from a part-time to a full-time course and vice versa.

 Lectures take place between Monday and Friday 9am – 5pm, where possible contact teaching hours are kept to 3 days per week leaving 2 days free for self directed study and clinic hours.

 In addition students spend time in our clinic gaining all important ‘hands-on’ clinical experience.
 In year 1 this will consist of 100 hours per year, increasing to 600 hours in the final year.

 Lectures take place on alternative weekends between 9am – 5pm (Saturday and Sunday) for a total of 18 weekends between September and June.
 Students spend additional time in our clinic.
 In year 1 this will consist of 50 hours over the year and then gradually increases to 600 hours in the final year.
 Our flexible approach to learning extends to your studies within the clinic.
 Students are given the freedom where possible to select the hours each month they will spend in clinic.